 Jay Powell and the majority of the voting members of the Fed want to cut interest rates by 1/4%.
 There is a minority faction that wants to leave rates alone.
 Powell has spoken about an "insurance" rate cut which in my mind means a single cut.
-Today, we are look at cut number two.
-He discussed weakening economies in Europe and Asia that eventually could impact the U.S. I just want to know where in the dual mandate it says that the Fed should worry about China and Europe.
+Today, we are look at cut number three.
+He discussed weakening economies in Europe and Asia that eventually could impact the U.S. He is worried about the trade war with China.
+I just want to know where in the dual mandate it says that the Fed should worry about China and Europe.
 The rest of the world is now loosening financial conditions so now Powell wants to follow them.